build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 Data from the IoT devices will be stored in a Global DynamoDB table, to allow access from both regions.
 Through out this blog post we will be using us-west-2 (Oregon) and eu-west-1 (Ireland) region when we build and create resources.

-Let’s start off with creating the DynamoDB tables we need.
+Let’s start off by creating the DynamoDB tables we need.

 ## Creating device registry and data table